reserve-protocol/reserve-index-dtf/README.md

 ### Units

 Units are documented with curly brackets (`{}`) throughout the codebase with the additional `D18` or `D27` prefixes being used to denote when additional decimals of precision have been applied, for example in the case of a ratio.
-Percentages are generally 18-decimal throughout the codebase while exchange rates are generally 27-decimal.
+Percentages are generally 18-decimal throughout the codebase while exchange rates and prices are 27-decimal.

 Units: